simonedimaria/simonedimaria.xyz/content/posts/b01lers-CTF-2025/njaas/index.md

 }
 ```

 As simple as it gets, the middleware just redirects any request to `/admin/*` back to the homepage.
 Or I'd say, how it should have been (right nextjs?).
-Clearly the goal here is to bypass the middleware to get the flag, which instantly made me think of CVE-2025-29927.
+Clearly the goal here is to bypass the middleware to get the flag, which instantly made me think of [CVE-2025-29927](https://github.com/advisories/GHSA-f82v-jwr5-mffw).

 {{< alert "circle-info" >}}
 Any route-based bypass could also have worked obviously, it may happen with some `matcher` misconfigurations for example.
-Something that could also work is any type of path normalization issue that is then used for an internal rewrite (NextResponse.rewrite).
+Something that could also work is any type of path normalization issue that is then used for an internal rewrite (`NextResponse.rewrite()`).
 Interestingly enough, while I was fuzzing for interesting env vars, I found the `skipMiddlewareUrlNormalize` config (tracked by the [`__NEXT_NO_MIDDLEWARE_URL_NORMALIZE` env var at build time](https://github.com/vercel/next.js/blob/f0f0e4bf5aa67bfed0b7bbf87a2ebe75b02a54bb/packages/next/src/build/webpack/plugins/define-env-plugin.ts#L234-L235)), that [disables URL normalizations in middleware](https://nextjs.org/docs/app/building-your-application/routing/middleware#advanced-middleware-flags)... aand why is that interesting?
-NextJS automatically generates internal JSON endpoints for SSR pages, e.g. `/_next/data/<build-id>/admin/flag.json` for `/admin/flag` endpoint.
+NextJS automatically generates internal JSON endpoints for SSR pages, e.g. `/_next/data/<build-id>/admin/flag.json` for the `/admin/flag` endpoint.
 These endpoints contain only the props needed for hydration or ISR, to avoid sending the full HTML each render.
-By default, the router rewrites a request like `/_next/data/<id>/admin/flag.json` to `/admin/flag` before it reaches middleware.
+By default, the router rewrites a request like `/_next/data/<build-id>/admin/flag.json` to `/admin/flag` before it reaches middleware.
 Setting `skipMiddlewareUrlNormalize` disables that rewrite, so the JSON route no longer matches the `/admin/:path*` matcher and slips past the middleware.
 {{< /alert >}}

 The challenge was running a hardcoded version of NextJS 15.2.3, meaning that the CVE-2025-29927 was not directly exploitable anymore.
-Fun fact: After CVE-2025-29927 was patched, I decided to take a look on how they implemented the fix.
+*Fun fact*: After CVE-2025-29927 was patched, I decided to take a look on how they implemented the fix.
 Initially I expected that they had completely revisited the middleware request handling model (because there's no way that's a good design model).
 Then I remembered that we are talking about NextJS and that in the meantime the vulnerability had gone around the world.
 It certainly couldn't be a quality patch to say the least.
 In fact, this was the patch: https://github.com/vercel/next.js/commit/52a078da3884efe6501613c7834a3d02a91676d2

 The commit message alone doesn't inspire much confidence, it looks almost like a routine dev fix and not a critical security patch.
 At that time I decided to take a closer look and so I found myself reading the NextJS source code at 3 AM of a random Sunday.
 In fact, I quickly realized that the "patch" wasn't actually a fix, but rather a workaround: `x-middleware-subrequest` was still allowed from ingress requests, but now an 8-byte cryptographically random `middlewareSubrequestId` is generated and the header gets dropped if a `x-middleware-subrequest-id` doesn't match that secret.
 This means that the vulnerability is still there, but now you need to guess or leak the `middlewareSubrequestId` in order to exploit it.

-Here's me trolling with @salvatore.abello about that patch:
+Here's me the next day trolling with @salvatore.abello about that patch:
 ![sus nextjs CVE-2025-29927 patch](./img/missed_nextjs_cve.png "sus nextjs CVE-2025-29927 patch")

 WELL... guess what happens a few days later?